NaszvadiG/cim-xa/README.md

 A distribution, by Titanium Opensystems, l.c., including the popular CodeIgniter framework (Version 2.1.4) and many extensions.
 You may find this distribution helpful if your situation includes one or more of the following:

+- You need to extend the routing feature set [Cartographer]
 - You need PDO for cross-DBMS compatibility [Idiorm]
 - You need easy-to-use support for SQL prepared statements [Idiorm]
 - You need or simply prefer a more mainstream ORM approach {Idiorm]